 - Provide local governments with authority to regulate firearms.

-In 2013, Wisconsin had the 16th lowest number of gun deaths per capita among the states.
-In addition, based on data published by Mayors Against Illegal Guns, Wisconsin had the 14th lowest rate of crime gun exports among the states – meaning that crime guns originally sold in Wisconsin were recovered after being used in crimes in other states at the 14th lowest rate among the states.
+In 2014, Wisconsin had the 10th lowest number of gun deaths per capita among the states.
+In addition, based on data published by Mayors Against Illegal Guns in 2009, Wisconsin had the 14th lowest rate of crime gun exports among the states – meaning that crime guns originally sold in Wisconsin were recovered after being used in crimes in other states at the 14th lowest rate among the states.

 Wisconsin Firearms Laws

 For details about specific firearms laws in Wisconsin, choose a topic below, or see all of the firearms laws in this state.